-Great beach days out in Hampshire
+Great beaches and days out in Hampshire.

 The weather is drawing in now and the days are shorter but nothing is as uplifting as a day on the beach and those around Hampshire are well worth a visit.